icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 :::note

-If not specified, the value of the following parameters will be automatically set by the iCure Back-End:
+If not specified, the value of the following parameters will be automatically set by the iCure API:

 * `id` (to a random UUID)
 * `created` (to the current timestamp)